 - 2 large cloves garlic minced

-- 1/2 tsp smoked paprika
+- ½ teaspoon smoked paprika

-- 1 tsp dried basil
+- 1 teaspoon dried basil

-- 4 large portobello mushroom caps
+- 4 Portobello mushroom caps large

 - 4 slices vegan cheese I used almond mozzarella

-- 4 slices fresh tomato
+- 1 fresh tomato

-- 1/2 cup water
+- ½ cup water

-- 2 tbsp fresh lime juice
+- 2 tablespoon fresh lime juice

-- 1/2 tsp sea salt
+- ½ teaspoon sea salt

 - 1 chipotle chile in adobo sauce plus

-- 1 tbsp adobo sauce
+- 1 tablespoon adobo sauce

 - 1 large clove garlic

-Add cashews, water, lime juice, sea salt, garlic, chili and adobo sauce to food processor.
+- Add cashews, water, lime juice, sea salt, garlic, chili and adobo sauce to food processor.
 Pulse until smooth consistency, about 3-4 minutes.
 Set aside.